kohkimakimoto/altax/README.md

 ## Installation

 There are several ways to install Altax to your system.
-I recommend you to install it as a phar command file.
+I recommend you to install it as a phar (PHP Archive) which compiled to single executable file.
-This is a most easy way.
+This is a most easy way to use Altax.
-Run the below command.
+Run the below command to get latest version of Altax.

 ```Shell
 $ curl -L https://raw.github.com/kohkimakimoto/altax/3.0/installer.sh | sudo bash -s system